nielsproest/BADM500/README.md

 For general experimenting look into Martin and Martinsfiler

-For RFE work look into the .ipynb files (you need Jupyter notebook, theres a visual studio code extension for it)
+For RFE work look into the .ipynb files (you need Jupyter notebook, theres a visual studio code extension for it) For the final RFE work look into the .ipynb files in Martin